14 Digital Marketing Tools to Boost Your Online Presence

 11. Social Media Management and Scheduling Tools

 Businesses often find it challenging to keep track of their posts on various social networks.
-There are tools such as Hootsuite, Buffer, and Tweet Reach that can help.
+There are tools such as Hootsuite, and Buffer that can help.
 They allow you to schedule your posts on all your social handles.
 With their help, you can create posts in advance and schedule them for the entire month as per your calendar without skipping any important events or milestones.
 You can also use these tools to research, manage, and create social media campaigns.